SeedV/SeedLang/design/overview.md

 SeedLang has two categories of visualizers:

-* Source code visualizers analyze source code statically and show underlying structures.
-For example, we can visualize the internal structure of a value, a code block, a function, a complex grammar structure, or a semantical constraint with predefined or extension visualizers.
+* Source code visualizers analyze source code statically and explain semantical structures or underlying relationships.
+For example, we can visualize the internal structure of a value, a code block, a function, a complex grammar structure, or a semantical constraint with built-in or extended visualizers.
-* Runtime visualizers analyze the execution of a program and visualize the runtime.
-For example, during an execution process of a program, we can visualize the current states of the stack, a dynamical binding, a function call graph, or the real-time states of a red-black tree.
+* Runtime visualizers analyze the execution of a program dynamically and visualize the states during the process.
+For example, we can visualize the current states of a stack, a dynamic binding, a function call graph, or the real-time states of a red-black tree.

-SeedLang provides a limited number of predefined visualizers.
-Third-party developers can contribute new visualizers by submitting extensions.
+SeedLang provides a limited number of built-in visualizers.
+Third-party developers can contribute new visualizers by creating and submitting extensions.

 ## Debugger